CMSgov/ab2d-sample-client-bash/README.md

 1. Start a job running against production
 1. Using credentials in `my-orgs-creds.base64`
 1. Pull a specific contract named 'ABCDE'
-1. And save all results for this job to the directory /opt/foo
+1. Save all results for this job to the directory /opt/foo
+1. And only get data after April 1st 2020 at 9:00 AM Eastern Time

 Then run the following command
-`source ./bootstrap.sh -prod --auth my-orgs-creds.base64 --contract ABCDE --directory /opt/foo &&
+`source ./bootstrap.sh -prod --auth my-orgs-creds.base64 --contract ABCDE --directory /opt/foo --since 2020-04-01T09:00:00.000--05:00 &&
  ./start-job.sh && ./monitor-job.sh && ./download-results.sh`